hazelcast/hazelcast-reference-manual/src/JCache-AdditionalMethods.md

  - `size()`: Returns the estimated size of the distributed cache.
  - `destroy()`: Destroys the cache and removes the data from memory.
 This is different from the method `javax.cache.Cache::close`.
  - `getLocalCacheStatistics()`: Returns a `com.hazelcast.cache.CacheStatistics` instance providing the same statistics data as the JMX beans.
-This method is not available yet on Hazelcast clients: the exception `java.lang.UnsupportedOperationException` is thrown when you use this method on a Hazelcast client.
+This method is not available yet on Hazelcast clients--the exception `java.lang.UnsupportedOperationException` is thrown when you use this method on a Hazelcast client.